chenchuk77/python3-course/README.md

 ~/python3-course $ ./start-notebook.sh

 ```
-Once running, open http://localhost:8888 to access the jupyter-notebook. if installation of packages is necessary it can be done by invoking pip inside the container:
+Once running, open http://localhost:8888 to access the jupyter-notebook. requirements.txt is a list of packages to install when launching the container. if installation of packages is necessary during runtime - it can be done by invoking pip inside the container:

 ```bash
 ~/python3-course $ docker exec -ti jupyter-notebook /opt/ds/bin/pip install elasticsearch